eosnetworkfoundation/product/performance-harness/proposals/performance_testing_harness_stage_3.md

 ### Work with ENF to identify additional metrics that would be useful to publish (Carried over from Stage 2)
     -   Support additional metrics that would be useful to publish

-### Expand Transaction generator test scenarios

--   EVM Transactions (Carried over from Stage 2)
--   Large action
-    -   Large action payload (~200KB string payload) that is not used
--   DB intense actions
-    -   Lots of reads with no writes
-    -   Lots of writes with no reads
-    -   Mix of reads/writes
--   Kitchen Sink (mix of all transaction types)?

 ### Additional Latency Measuremeants

 -   Measure latency: